Guidance for Return to Work and School

 Quarantine vs. Isolation

 Quarantine and isolation may sound similar, but they’re not the same.
-The return-to-school guidance is different for someone in quarantine and someone in isolation.
+The guidance is different for someone in quarantine and someone in isolation.

 In other words, if you were exposed to someone with COVID-19 but don’t know if you are infected, you would quarantine to see if infection develops.
 If you’ve had a positive COVID-19 test, or if you’ve been exposed to someone with the illness and now you have symptoms too, you would isolate to avoid infecting others.